Doist/doistx-normalize/README.md

 CI/CD tests, builds, and publishes macOS and iOS targets on macOS, Windows targets on Windows, and everything else on Linux.

+## Releasing

+To release a new version, simply push the corresponding tag (e.g., `v1.0.1`).
+GitHub Actions handles the rest.

 ## License

 ```